Jesus' Death

 Discover ideas from the age-appropriate, Interactive Bible scripts available in the Old and New Testament Curriculum2 Year Interactive Bible Stories3 Year Interactive Bible Stories, and 4 Year Interactive Bible Stories

 Explain that the story of Jesus' death is very sad.
 But we don't have to stay sad because the best part is coming.
 Explain that Jesus died for our sins; for the bad choices that we make.
-Even though the flannelgraph contains the images, I discourage showing preschoolers Jesus on a cross.
+Even though some curricula and books contain images of Jesus on the cross, I discourage showing preschoolers these images.

 Why did Jesus have to die?